7 Reasons Why Local SEO Is Hard For Small Businesses

 7. Google Favors Brands

-In SEO we love to whine that Google favors brands, but the truth is,
+In SEO, we love to whine that Google favors brands, but the truth is

-everyone
+that everyone

 Is Small Business Local SEO Still Worth the Trouble?
 Yes.